The Sinus-Ear Connection

 Humidifiers will also help keep your sinuses from drying out.
 Or you can sit in the bathroom with a hot shower running for 15 minutes to curb pain.

 Try a decongestant .
-Over-the-counter tablets or nasal sprays can ease sinus blockage.
-That can relieve clogged ears.
-But don't use nasal decongestant sprays for more than 3 days, or they'll make you more congested.
+Over-the-counter tablets or nasal sprays can ease sinus blockage which in turn can relieve clogged ears.
+But don't use nasal decongestant sprays for more than 3 days, or you will rebound… meaning the more you use it the more you need it because you’re congested.

 Avoid temperature extremes.
 They can make sinus-related ear problems worse.
 If your ears bother you, it isn’t the time to go jogging on a hot day or build a snow fort with the kids.